NUCS349/hw6-neural-networks/problems.tex.md

 *Hint: To read your MNIST dataset for training, you may not need to use a PyTorch `DataLoader`.
 If, however, you want to use it with your numpy NMIST dataset, you should use your custom dataset class.
 We included the class definition for you in the HW (`MyDataset` in `my_dataset.py`) You can see more details about using costum dataset in this [blog](https://stanford.edu/~shervine/blog/pytorch-how-to-generate-data-parallel) or [github repo](https://github.com/utkuozbulak/pytorch-custom-dataset-examples))

 **Train one model per training set:** Train a new model for each MNIST training set you created and test it on the MNIST testing subset.
-Record the loss function value every epoch.
+Use the same architecture for every model.
+For each model you train, record the loss function value every epoch.
 Record the time required to train for 100 epochs.
+Once the model is trained, record testing accuracy on the training set using the model.

-4. (0.5 points) Create a graph that shows the amount of training time along the y-axis and number of training examples along the x-axis.
+4. (0.5 points) Given the data from your 4 trained models, create a graph that shows the amount of training time along the y-axis and number of training examples along the x-axis.

 5. (0.5 points) What happens to your training time as the number of training examples increases?
 Roughly how many hours would you expect it to take to train on the full MNIST training set using the same architecture on the same hardware you used to create the graph in question 4?

-5. (0.5 points) Create a graph that shows classification accuracy on your testing set on the y-axis and number of training examples on along the x-axis.
+6. (0.5 points) Create a graph that shows classification accuracy on your testing set on the y-axis and number of training examples on along the x-axis.

-6. (0.5 points) What happens to the accuracy as the number of training examples increases?
+7. (0.5 points) What happens to the accuracy as the number of training examples increases?

 ## DogSet (2.5 points)

 DogSet is a subset from a popular machine learning dataset called ImageNet (more info [here](http://www.image-net.org/) and [here](https://en.wikipedia.org/wiki/ImageNet)) which is used for image classification.
 The DogSet dataset is available [here](https://drive.google.com/open?id=1wlZZ8MBbcugcmiPqB4QJ8Jh9BdVFJSoC).
 (Note: you need to be signed into your `@u.northwestern.edu` google account to view this link).
 As it name implies, the entire dataset is comprised of images of dogs and labels indicating what dog breed is in the image.
 The metadata, which correlates any particular image with its label and partition, is provided in a file called `dogs.csv`.
 We have provided a general data loader for you (in `data/dogs.py`), but you may need to adopt it to your needs when using PyTorch. **Note: You may need to use the dataset class we provided in MNIST questions if you want to use a PyTorch `DataLoader`**

-Thus far, you have only used "train" and "test" sets of datasets in the previous questions.
+**Validation sets:** Thus far, you have only used "train" and "test" sets.
 But it is common to use a third partition called a "validation" set.
 The validation set is used during training to determine how well a model generalizes to unseen data.
 The model does *not* train on examples in the validation set, but periodically predicts values in the validation set while training on the training set.
 Diminishing performance on the validation set is used as an early stopping criterion for the training stage.
 Only after training has stopped is the testing set used.
 Here's what this looks like in the context of neural networks: for each epoch a model trains on every example in the training partition, when the epoch is finished the model makes predictions for all of the examples in the validation set and a loss is computed.
-If the difference between the calculated loss for this iteration and the previous is below some _epsilon_ for _N_ number of epochs in a row, then training stops and move onto the testing phase.
+If the difference between the calculated loss for this iteration and the previous is below some _epsilon_ for _N_ number of epochs in a row, then training stops and we move onto the testing phase.

 The goal of the next three questions is to analyze DogSet and train neural networks to classify dog breeds.

 8. (0.5 points) How many images are in DogSet total?
 How many have labels?
 How many are in the `train` partition?
 How many in the `valid` partition?
 How many are in the `test` partition?
 What are the dimensions of each image?
 What is the color palette of the images (greyscale, black & white, RBG)?
 How many dog breeds are there?

-(0.5 points)
+*QUESTION: There are 8 parts to a 1/2 point question.
+How do you plan on grading this?

 9. (0.5 points) Select one type of breed.
 Look through variants of images of this dog breed.
 Show 3 different images of the same breed that you think are particularly challenging for a classifier to get correct.
 Explain why you think these three images might be challenging for a classifier.

+==============QUESTION 10 IS BIG==========
 10. (1.0 point) You will train and test models on subsets of DogSet.
-If you look at `dogs.csv`, you will notice that there are many examples not labeled in testing partition.
+If you look at `dogs.csv`, you will notice that there are many unlabled examples in the testing partition.
 Therefore, you will use only `train` and `valid` partitions of DogSet.

+Based on your experience with neural networks from the MNIST dataset, roughly determine a subset of the DogSet for training, validation, and testing

+*QUESTION: ROUGHLY DETERMINE?

-Based on your experience with neural networks from the MNIST dataset, roughly determine a subset of the DogSet for training, validation, and testing to train a neural network with the same architecture (meaning, a network with two fully connected hidden layers with nodes of size 128 and 64, and ReLU activation functions) and loss that you used for your MNIST networks in questions 5-7.
+to train a neural network with the same architecture (meaning, a network with two fully connected hidden layers with nodes of size 128 and 64, and ReLU activation functions) and loss that you used for your MNIST networks in questions 5-7.

 You should sample traning examples from `train` partition of DogSet.
 Validation and testing set should be sampled from `valid` partition of DogSet.

 This network will have a different input size and output number of classes from the network for MNIST dataset.
 Train the network on your dataset.

 Stop training after 100 epochs or your validation loss changes by less than 1e-4 for three epochs in a row, whichever happens first.

 Report the size of your training, validation and testing sets, the number of epochs it trained for and batch size that you used.

 After every epoch, record three things: the loss of your model on the training set, the loss of your model on the validation set, and the accuracy of your model on the validation set.

+*QUESTION: THE TWO QUESTIONS BELOW RE THE ONLY GRADABLE ITEMS.
+WHAT ARE THE POINT VALUES FOR THESE 2 GRAPHS AND FOR REPORTING ACCURACY?

 Make one graph that has both training and validation loss on the y-axis and epoch on the x-axis, and another graph that has the validation accuracy on the y-axis and epoch on the x-axis.

 Report the accuracy of your model on the testing set. **(Note: If you want, you can use all the labeled examples in DogSet dataset, not sampling its subsets.
 But you still need to split the `valid` partition of DogSet into validation and testing set for your experiment.)**

+=========QUESTION 10 ENDS HERE==========

 11. (0.5 points) Now, using the same `train`, `valid`, and `test` DogSet subsets as in question 10, train a new network with _three_ fully connected hidden layers of size 256, 128, and 64 respectively (five layers total).
 As before, the hidden layers should all use a ReLU activation function, the last layer should use softmax, and the loss function is cross entropy.
 Use the same stopping criterion as question 10.
 Make the same graphs as in question 10.
 Report the accuracy of your model on the testing set and how long it took to train.
 How did the accuracy change?
 How did the loss change?